riggid/Notes/Semester 1/Physics/Unit 3/Questions.md

     *   **No State Limit:** There is no restriction on how many particles can occupy the same energy state.
     *   **Thermal Velocity (in CFET):** In the context of the Classical Free Electron Theory (CFET), electrons are assumed to obey Maxwell-Boltzmann statistics.
 This leads to the prediction that the average kinetic energy of a free electron is $\frac{3}{2}k_B T$, and their thermal velocity is $v_{th} = \sqrt{\frac{3k_B T}{m}}$.

 *   **Review in Context of CFET:** The CFET uses the Maxwell-Boltzmann distribution to model electron energies.
 While this simplified the theory, it led to several significant drawbacks, such as the incorrect prediction for the electronic specific heat (vastly overestimating it) and the wrong temperature dependence for resistivity.
 These failures ultimately highlighted the necessity of quantum mechanical treatment for electrons in metals.
-(Refer to [Core Notes.md](#maxwell-boltzmann-distribution-function) for more detail).
+(Refer to [[#maxwell-boltzmann-distribution-function|Core Notes.md]] for more detail).

 ---